 What is Qualitative Research - Methods and Examples

-Prior modules have introduced a number of qualitative approaches and methods for study design and the process of data collection.
+Prior modules have introduced several qualitative approaches and methods for study design and the process of data collection.

-You have learned that exploring or a research are often addressed using qualitative methods.
+You have learned that exploring or research is often addressed using qualitative methods.

-Natural observation, interviews, focus group, GIS, social network, to name a few.
+Natural observation, interviews, focus groups, GIS, social networks, to name a few.

-It is a market-based research focusing on the data collection process through communication.
+It is market-based research that focuses on the data collection process through communication.

 Qualitative research approaches are applied across many academic disciplines.
 It particularly focuses on the human elements of the natural and social sciences.

-It focuses on three main areas - culture and societies, individuals, language and communication.
-Although there are a number of methods used in qualitative research but the approach that this method uses is rather subjective.
+It focuses on three main areas - culture and societies, individuals, and communication.
+Although there are a number of methods used in qualitative research, the approach that this method uses is rather subjective.

-Suppose a shop is looking to increase their sales.
+Suppose a shop is looking to increase its sales.
 A systematic approach provides results that men visiting the store are more in numbers than the women.

-To find out the reason it is important to conduct an interview of female customers in the first place.
+To find out why it is important to conduct an interview of female customers in the first place.

 After interviewing, it came into account that the store has fewer items for women.
 It was the main reason for them not visiting the store.

 Therefore the qualitative research allows us to perform further questioning based on their initial responses.
-Understanding how your audience makes their minds can help you in drawing a conclusion in the market research.
+Understanding how your audience makes their minds can help you in concluding the market research.

 Qualitative research has a huge background in sociology.
 It has been used in this field for as long as the sociology field itself existed.

-This type of research is mainly used by social scientists to examine the behaviour and interaction of people with each other.
+This type of research is mainly used by social scientists to examine the behavior and interaction of people with each other.

 Qualitative research produces descriptive data that is then interpreted using different systematic transcribing methods.